Cecilia Vega: 2011–2022: ABC News

 Vega joined the national ABC News in 2011 as a Los Angeles-based correspondent.
 In 2012, Vega covered the elections and second inauguration of President Barack Obama.
 She also covered the 2016 presidential election and the candidacy of Hillary Clinton.
 During her time as a national correspondent, Vega covered numerous stories, including the Fukushima power plant disaster, the appointment of Pope Francis, the 2014 Ebola epidemic in the United States, the Sony computer hacking, and the 2016 Summer Olympics.

 On March 2, 2015, she became the anchor for the Saturday edition of World News Tonight, with Tom Llamas anchoring the Sunday edition.
 In January 2017, Llamas was named the full-time weekend anchor of World News Tonight, while Vega was moved to become the senior White House Correspondent.

 On October 1, 2018, during a press conference about the United States–Mexico–Canada Agreement (USMCA), U.S. President Donald Trump called on her to ask him questions.
 He then joked at Vega's surprised reaction, stating: "I know you're not thinking.
 You never do."
 Vega brushed aside the remark, and asked Trump about the FBI investigation into then-Supreme Court nominee Brett Kavanaugh.
 Trump declined to answer, stating the question was unrelated to the trade deal.
 Vega later tweeted: "A news conference means you get to ask whatever question you want to ask. #FirstAmendment."

 In January 2021, Vega was named as the Chief White House Correspondent for ABC News, succeeding Jonathan Karl.

-2023–present: 60 Minutes
+2023–May 2026: 60 Minutes

 On January 19, 2023, it was reported that Vega was joining CBS News as a correspondent for 60 Minutes.
 Her hiring made Vega the first Latina correspondent for the program.
 Vega's first story was about sperm whales, which aired on May 14, 2023.

-The National Association of Hispanic Journalists and California Chicana News Media Association Latina Journalists of California named Cecilia Vega the 2024 National Latina Journalist of the Year.
+In 2024, the National Association of Hispanic Journalists (NAHJ) and CCNMA: Latino Journalists of California awarded Vega the 2024 National Latina Journalist of the Year.

-Personal life

-Vega has been married to Ricardo Jimenez since 2008 (August 17, 2008).
-She lives in Washington, D.C. with her husband and dog.
+On May 28, 2026, CBS News editor-in-chief Bari Weiss announced that Vega, her colleague Sharyn Alfonsi, and two senior executive producers had been fired from 60 Minutes as a result of a shakeup within the program.
+In response, Vega blasted CBS News, stating that her contract was not set to expire until March 2027 and accused the network of censorship that was "both imposed and self-driven".